Community Detection with the Map Equation and Infomap: Theory and Applications: Introduction

 Sometimes, these flows are observable, such as passenger flows between airports in air traffic networks.
 Other times, we must model the flows.
 For example, when we want to comprehend genetic pathways but have access only to the gene network, we can derive flows from the interactions between pairs of genes.
 Since network structure constrains processes on it, studying modeled flows can also reveal meaningful structures in networks without explicit flows.

 Flow-based modules coarse-grain the dynamics taking place on the network.
 Groups of nodes where the network flows stay relatively long provide an intuitive notion of flow-based modules.
-In air traffic networks, flow-based modules comprise sets of airports which contain many itineraries.
+In air traffic networks, passengers traveling remain within modules comprising sets of airports that contain numerous travel routes.
 In gene networks with unknown genetic pathways, functional modules trap modeled network flows representing the biological processes.
-In networks without explicit network flows, including synthetic benchmark networks with planted community structure of a generative model, flow-based methods have nevertheless proven effective in identifying these topological communities \cite{lancichinetti2009pre, Aldecoa2013, 10.1371/journal.pone.0154404}.
+In networks without explicit network flows, including synthetic benchmark networks with planted community structure of a generative model, flow-based methods have nevertheless proven effective in identifying these topological communities \cite{lancichinetti2009pre,Aldecoa2013,10.1371/journal.pone.0154404}.
 Because studying flow-based communities provides essential insights about the systems they represent, reliably identifying them is critical.

-While there are several flow-based community detection methods~\cite{pons2005flows, delvenne2010flows, schaub2012plosone, lambiotte2014flows}, we focus on the map equation and its search algorithm Infomap~\cite{rosvall2008pnas,mapequation2022software}.
-The map equation captures modular regularities by compressing the description of flows, capitalizing on the minimum description length principle.
+While there are several flow-based community detection methods~\cite{pons2005flows,delvenne2010flows,schaub2012plosone,lambiotte2014flows}, we focus on the map equation and its search algorithm Infomap~\cite{rosvall2008pnas,mapequation2022software}.
+The map equation captures modular regularities by compressing the description of flows, capitalizing on the minimum description length principle~\cite{rissanen1978modeling}.
 Applied to modular compression of network flows, the minimum description length principle states that finding the partition that enables the greatest compression of the network flows is equivalent to identifying the modules that best capture the regularities of those flows.
 Given a partition, the map equation calculates the lower bound for the per-step description length of a random walk on the given network.
-Thanks to the map equation's foundation in information theory and stochastic processes, it has proven efficient and accurate across various disciplines~\cite{lancichinetti2009pre, Aldecoa2013, 10.1371/journal.pone.0154404}.
-Its flexibility to incorporate more details into the flow model, such as network dynamics with memory and noisy network data, enables more accurate descriptions of modular regularities.
+Thanks to the map equation's foundation in information theory and stochastic processes, it has proven efficient and accurate across various disciplines~\cite{lancichinetti2009pre,Aldecoa2013,10.1371/journal.pone.0154404}.